Pece17/LinuxServerManagement/README.md

 # 23. Changing the hostname permanently on ```bustergraafinen```

-Go to address https://www.cyberciti.biz/faq/ubuntu-18-04-lts-change-hostname-permanently/ to view the instructions for changing the ```bustergraafinen``` hostname permanently
+Go to address https://www.cyberciti.biz/faq/ubuntu-18-04-lts-change-hostname-permanently/ to view the instructions for changing ```bustergraafinen``` hostname permanently

 Replace the old hostname ```deb10xfcews1``` with ```bustergraafinen```